craftcms/docs/docs/4.x/upgrade.md

 ## Queue Drivers

-If you’re overriding Craft’s `queue` component in `config/app.php`, you may want to override Craft’s built-in queue driver’s [`proxyQueue`](craft4:craft\queue\Queue::$proxyQueue) property instead.
-That way you’ll regain visibility into the queue’s state from the control panel.
+If you’re overriding Craft’s `queue` component in `config/app.php`, you may want to override the [`proxyQueue`](craft4:craft\queue\Queue::$proxyQueue) property of Craft’s built-in queue driver, instead.
+This way, you’ll regain visibility into the queue’s state from the control panel.

 ```php
 <?php